-We are currently recruiting research assistants for fall 2018.
+We are currently recruiting research assistants for 2020.
 If you are interested in applying to work with us, please scroll to the bottom of this page.

 Undergraduates can work in the lab for course credit (PSY 498) or on a voluntary basis.

 - Robyn Lelito